What Is ADA Compliance Testing?

 Automated ADA Compliance Testing

-Automated tools can be effective for evaluating many of the most severe accessibility barriers.
+Automated tools like an ADA compliance checker can be effective for evaluating many of the most severe accessibility barriers.
 Software can identify about half of potential WCAG failures, including missing alternative text (also called alt text), missing video captions, improperly ordered HTML header tags, and certain keyboard accessibility issues.

 Manual ADA Compliance Testing